hotosm/learnosm/_posts/en/intermediate/0300-12-29-conflict-resolution.md

 ## Conflict Resolution

-Resolving Conflicts are important because none of the edits will save if you do not select one version or merge the edits.
-Toresolve a conflict you must choose the best option for each specific edit.
-When you are given this Conflict Detected pop-up it is always best to choose «Synchronize ---- only».
+**Resolving Conflicts** are important because none of the edits will save if you do not select one version or merge the edits.
+To resolve a conflict you must choose the best option for each specific edit.
+When you are given this Conflict Detected pop-up it is always best to choose *«Synchronize ---- only»*.
 This option saves you time and headache because it only looks at the conflict at hand.
-If you chose to «Synchronize entire dataset», then your server must talk with the main server about all of the edits and objects.
+If you chose to *«Synchronize entire dataset»*, then your server must talk with the main server about all of the edits and objects.
 This option is only really necessary if you have a mess of conflicts and edits.
 It is quite cumbersome and at times confusing.